alextanhongpin/go-hook/README.md

 **Functional requirements:**
 - system should allow users to register new webhook endpoints
 - system should send the webhook events when a new event is invoked
+- system should ensure one-time delivery only
+- system should rate-limit the number of requests send
+- system should retry the delivery for a certain amount of time
+- system should mark the number of failed delivery attempts

 **Non-functional requirements:**
 - system should be highly available, no messages should be dropped
 - system should be resilient, messages are persisted in a storage
-- system should ensure one-time delivery only
+- system should be idempotent, the delivery should not change the state of the payload

 ## Flow